postmanlabs/labs-docs/src/pages/docs/sending-requests/intro-to-collections.md

 You can fork collections in your own workspace to [develop collection versions](/docs/collaborating-in-postman/version-control-for-collections/).

-To fork a collection, do the following:

 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to the collection name.
 1. Select **Fork**.

 > Alternatively, select the fork icon <img alt="Fork icon" src="https://assets.postman.com/postman-docs/icon-fork.jpg#icon" width="14px"> from the collection overview.

 ### Adding comments to a collection

-To add a comment at the collection level, do the following:

 1. Select the comment icon <img alt="Comments icon" src="https://assets.postman.com/postman-docs/icon-comments-v9.jpg#icon" width="18px"> from the right sidebar.
 1. Write your comment, then select **Add Comment**.